 8 Steps to Prepare for Your First Telehealth Session (+ Free Checklist)

-With all of the major changes you’ve had to make in the past couple of weeks, you may be feeling like you were rushed into providing teletherapy.
+With all of the major changes you’ve had to make in the past couple of years, you may be feeling like you were rushed into providing telehealth sessions.

 We get it!
 It’s a huge change.